 Those are just some of the issues that a person with a history of underage DUI or DWI faces.
 A child can have an otherwise spot-free criminal record, but that DUI case will give him loads of problems both now and in the future.
 The easiest way to avoid such problems is to avoid driving under the influence.
 However, should someone you know has an underage DUI case, it’s advisable to ask for legal help to learn more about his or her legal rights.

 Robert is ready to fight to protect your child’s rights.
-Contact an experienced juvenile DUI attorney immediately.
+As an experienced juvenile DUI attorney, I can provide my legal expertise in your case, contact me today.
 Contact Robert A. Dodell, Attorney at Law, directly by email or by calling 480-860-4321 now for a free initial consultation.

 Additional Helpful Resources Depending on the Case Type: